Share

 Professor of Innovation and Strategy at IMD and Chief Executive of IMD China

-Mark Greeven is Professor of Innovation and Strategy at IMD and co-directs their Building Digital Ecosystems program and Strategy for Future Readiness programs.
+Mark Greeven is Professor of Management Innovation and Strategy, and Dean of Asia.
+At IMD he co-directs the Building Digital Ecosystems program and is responsible for the school’s activities and outreach across China.
+Greeven is a founding member of the Business Ecosystem Alliance.
 Drawing on two decades of experience in research, teaching, and consulting in China, Greeven explores how to organize innovation in a turbulent world.
 He is ranked on the 2023 Thinkers50 list of global management thinkers.

 Related